 MineTech staff are considered Qualified Persons for base metals, precious metals, industrial minerals, and coal for the purposes of submitting technical reports to the TSX, TSX-V and other stock exchanges.

-Basic technical reports, written to meet NI 43-101 Form 1, provide a summary of a property suitable for filing with stock markets and distribution to prospective investors.
-These reports cover aspects of the property such as its geology, history, and ownership status, and can include the results of a resource/reserve estimate.
-MineTech staff have extensive experience with the 43-101 standard and the report submission process.
+Property reports, written to meet NI 43-101 Form 1, provide a summary of a property suitable for filing with stock markets and distribution to prospective investors.
+These reports cover aspects of the property such as its geology, history, and ownership status.

-Basic technical reports generally cost between $US20,000 and $US40,000.
+Basic technical reports generally cost between $US20,000 and $US30,000.
 Independent technical reports are required for a number of transactions on stock markets such as the TSX and TSX-V.

-In 2009, MineTech was commissioned to write a Geological Report on a gold property in Nova Scotia, Canada.
-The report is being used as a supporting document for a qualifying transaction on the TSX-V.
+In 2013, MineTech was commissioned to write a Geological Report on a graphite property in Sri Lanka.
+The report was used as part of a property evaluation by the client.

 Feasibility Studies are used in the planning stages of a mine, and provide advice on whether and how to proceed with the development of a mineral property.
 The cost of a Feasibility Study depends on the size of the project and the level of accuracy required.